-Dr. Bethany Valachi-

 The piriformis muscle is responsible for externally rotating the hip and can easily become tight in the operatory when you sit for long periods of time straddling the patient chair.
 In about 20% of the population, the sciatic nerve runs through the piriformis muscle.
 In this population, when the muscle becomes tight, it can cause painful sciatica (shooting pain into the buttock and down the back of the leg).
 With true piriformis syndrome, segments of the piriformis muscle will be quite painful to palpation.
 Women are 6 times for prone to this problem than are men.

-How to self-treat your piriformis trigger points:
+Self-treat your piriformis trigger points:

-- Perform the piriformis stretch
+- Perform the piriformis stretch (below)

 - Ice afterward, if still painful